Sheriff: 3 dead in gun store shooting in New Orleans suburb

 Jefferson Parish Sheriff Joseph Lopinto said a person he described as the initial shooter fired inside the Jefferson Gun Outlet in the suburb of Metairie, striking the two people who were later pronounced dead.

 He said several other people — whether employees or store customers — then opened fire on the shooter, both inside and outside of the building.
 The suspect also was killed, according to Lopinto.
+He added that two other people were wounded and have been hospitalized in stable condition.

 Guns and ammunition are sold in the front of the outlet that faces a main thoroughfare through Jefferson Parish.
 Customers who want to frequent the gun range generally go around to the side entrance of the building.
 Staff who work there often wear a sidearm.

-Note: This story has been updated to correct the name of the store to the Jefferson Gun Outlet.